kevancress/MeasureIt_ARCH/README.md

 ##### Hide Units

- * Show or hide the unit text on Dimension elements.
+ * Show or hide the unit text on Metric Dimension elements.

 ##### Evaluate Depsgraph